nathyxwyy/nathyxwyy/README.md

 - 👋 Hi, I’m @nathyxwyy
-- 👀 I’m interested in ...
+- 👀 I’m interested in 244
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning projetos
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me for instagram @lady_nany_
+- 📫 How to reach me instagram @lady_nany_

 <!---
 nathyxwyy/nathyxwyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.